Wideband Search for Axionlike Dark Matter Using Octupolar Nuclei in a Crystal

+We perform this analysis for ALP oscillation frequencies from 1.3 $\mu$Hz to 500 Hz in $7.7\times10^7$ steps.
+The frequency step size is either smaller than the expected ALP signal linewidth, or smaller than the frequency resolution of the experiment when the ALP linewidth is unresolved.
+We compare the likelihood of the ALP signal with that of the noise model for each frequency, and find that all frequencies where the ALP signal model likelihood exceeds the global $3\sigma$ threshold match the known technical noise sources discussed above~\cite{Supplemental}.
+There is no statistically significant ALP signal in the dataset.

+The experiment integration time is shorter than the ALP coherence time for lighter ALPs that have $m_a\lesssim10^{-14}$ eV, so that we need to include a correction for stochastic fluctuations of the ALP field amplitudes~\cite{centers_stochastic_2021}: due to the heavy-tail Rayleigh distribution of the ALP field amplitude, the measured amplitude is statistically more likely to be lower than the true time-averaged amplitude, unless the experiment integration time is long enough to sample stochastic changes of the amplitude.
+We correct for the stochastic fluctuation effect using a Monte Carlo simulation (see SM).
+After applying the stochastic correction, we convert $\theta_0^{95\%}$ to a bound on $C_G/f_a$ using Eq.~\ref{eq:theta}, assuming the ALP field is the dominant source contributing to local dark matter with density $\rho_\mrm{DM} = 0.4$ GeV / cm$^3$~\cite{catena_novel_2010}.
+The resulting bound, with statistical variations smoothened using a rolling average, is shown in Fig.~\ref{fig:exclusion}.
+The final 95\% confidence upper bound on $\theta_0$ spans more than eight decades in ALP mass.

+The wideband bound from Eu:YSO shown in Fig.\ \ref{fig:exclusion} sets the most stringent limit of any atomic~\cite{hees_searching_2016, kennedy_precision_2020, kobayashi_search_2022, sherrill_analysis_2023, zhang_search_2023, banerjee_oscillating_2023, kim_probing_2024, fuchs_searching_2025} or molecular~\cite{roussy_experimental_2021} experiment in this range of ALP masses.
+The published bound from neutron beam EDM experiments~\cite{schulthess_new_2022} is also shown for comparison in Fig.\ \ref{fig:exclusion}.
+We note that a recent analysis has revealed an error in earlier lattice QCD calculations of the conversion factor from $\theta$ to neutron EDM \cite{abramczyk_lattice_2017}, and updated calculations~\cite{alexandrou_neutron_2021, bhattacharya_contribution_2021} report larger uncertainties in this parameter.
+Our result independently excludes ALP particles in this mass range using a system that is unaffected by the theoretical uncertainty in the neutron EDM sensitivity to $\theta$.

-~\\ In summary, we have performed precision measurements that constrain oscillatory symmetry-violation in octupole-deformed nuclei in a crystal, leading to a broadband bound on the parameter space of axionlike dark matter.
-Higher experimental precision is anticipated in the future, from apparatus upgrades to increase the nuclear spin coherence time and reduce noise in the optical detectors.
-Our measurements also motivate nuclear structure experiments and calculations to resolve the theoretical uncertainty in $\mathscr{S}_{\bar{\theta}}$ for $^{153}$Eu.
+In summary, we have performed the first precision measurements to constrain oscillatory T violation using octupolar nuclei in a crystal, leading to a bound on the parameter space of wavelike dark matter spanning 8 orders of magnitude in axionlike particle mass.
+Improved experimental precision is anticipated in the future, from apparatus upgrades and lower-noise detection methods.

-~\\ \emph{Acknowledgments.} We thank Yoshiro Takahashi, Jonathan Weinstein, Eric Hessels and Andrew Jayich for helpful discussions.
-Julia Ford and Daniel Stedman contributed to the construction of the initial apparatus, and Harish Ramachandran made significant contributions to developing the T-violation search concept.
-Bob Amos and Paul Woitalla provided vital technical support.
-M.F. acknowledges funding from a CQIQC Postdoctoral Fellowship, and A.R. acknowledges funding from a CQIQC Undergraduate Summer Research Award.
-This project was enabled by support from the John Templeton Foundation (Grant No. 63119), the Alfred P. Sloan Foundation (Grant No. G-2023-21045), and NSERC (SAPIN-2021-00025).